1995 Hajek: Naming

 This minor planet was named after the Bohemian astronomer Tadeáš Hájek (1525–1600), better known by his Latinized name, Thaddaeus Hagecius.
-He was one of the founders of modern stellar and cometary astronomy, who studied the Great Comet of 1577 and the supernova SN 1572, also known as Tycho's Nova.
+He was one of the founders of modern stellar and cometary astronomy, who studied the Great Comet of 1577 and the supernova SN 1572.
 The lunar crater Hagecius is also named in his honour.
 The official was published by the Minor Planet Center on 1 April 1978 (M.P.C.
 4358).